proxmox/pve-eslint/eslint/docs/developer-guide/development-environment.md

 Go to <https://nodejs.org/> to download and install the latest stable version for your operating system.

-Most of the installers come with [npm](https://www.npmjs.com/) already installed, but if for some reason it doesn't work on your system, you can install it manually using the instructions on the site.
+Most of the installers already come with [npm](https://www.npmjs.com/) but if for some reason npm doesn't work on your system, you can install it manually using the instructions on the site.

 ## Step 2: Fork and checkout your own ESLint repository